-- The applicant/certificate manager signs the PDF application form with a qualified non-repudiation certificate (as on the UZI card for care providers and named employees). Ór; - The applicant/certificate manager sends the UZI register an email containing the completed application form.
-The applicant/certificate manager signs this email with a qualified non-repudiation certificate (as on the UZI card for care providers and named employees). - The employee of the UZI register checks the submitted details and carries out validity checks on the electronic signature.
-After carrying out the checks and recording the details, instructions are issued to produce the server certificate.
+The applicant/certificate manager signs the PDF application form with a qualified non-repudiation certificate (as on the UZI card for care providers and named employees). Ór;

+- The applicant/certificate manager sends the UZI register an email containing the completed application form.
+The applicant/certificate manager signs this email with a qualified non-repudiation certificate (as on the UZI card for care providers and named employees). - •

-The server certificates are issued after the applicant/certificate manager of the subscriber has appeared in person:
+The server certificates are issued after the applicant of the subscriber has appeared in person:

-- Theapplicant/certificate manager must appear in person at the address indicated.
-This physical confirmation of the identity of the applicant/certificate manager can only be carried out within the Netherlands. - The certificate manager submits a valid identification document stating full first name, initials or other first name(s) (if applicable), birth name, as well as the date and place of birth.
+- The applicant must appear in person at the address indicated.
+This physical confirmation of the identity of the applicant can only be carried out within the Netherlands. - The applicant submits a valid identification document stating full first name, initials or other first name(s) (if applicable), birth name, as well as the date and place of birth.
 Valid identification documents are those designated as such in Article 1 of the Compulsory Identification Act [Wet op de Identificatieplicht] (WID).
 The UZI register is obliged to archive a copy of the document used to prove identity.
-The data on the copy that are not relevant to the UZI register are shielded using automatic recognition software. - The physical confirmation of the identity of the card applicant/certificate manager and the creation of the copy are carried out by AMP Groep courier company on the instruction of the UZI register.
-AMP Groep is fully certified to do this (in accordance with ETSI EN 319411-2). - The applicant/certificate manager signs the proof of identification.
-The certificate manager hereby agrees to the terms and conditions as stated in this CPS, see 4.4.
-After successful identification, the applicant/certificate manager will receive a confirmation by e-mail from AMP group. - After the signed proof of identification has been processed by the UZI register, instructions will be given to produce the server certificate.
+The data on the copy that are not relevant to the UZI register are shielded using automatic recognition software. - The physical confirmation of the identity of the card applicant and the creation of the copy are carried out by AMP Groep courier company on the instruction of the UZI register.
+AMP Groep is fully certified to do this (in accordance with ETSI EN 319411-1). - The applicant signs the proof of identification.
+The applicant hereby agrees to the terms and conditions as stated in this CPS, see 4.4.
+After successful identification, the applicant will receive a confirmation by e-mail from AMP group. - After the signed proof of identification has been processed by the UZI register, instructions will be given to produce the server certificate. - If the applicant does not schedule an appointment for identity determination by AMP group, AMP group will send several reminders to come to an appointment.
+If the final identification period is exceeded, the application will be rejected.

-If the identity of the applicant/certificate manager has been established earlier by the UZI register, then there is no longer any need to make an appointment for identity determination for the application of a UZI server certificate.
+If the identity of the applicant has been established earlier by the UZI register, then there is no longer any need to make an appointment for identity determination for the application of a UZI server certificate.